johannschopplich/nitro-test-utils/README.md

 ```

 > [!TIP]
-> Under the hood, the `defineConfig` function will automatically spin up a Nitro server before running your tests and shut it down afterwards.
+> Under the hood, the `defineConfig` function will automatically spin up a Nitro server in development mode before running your tests and shut it down afterwards.

 ### Nitro Root Directory